 - · Governance of transactions and the related institutional background

-- · Economic theory of the firm
+- Economic theory of the firm

 - Behavioural aspects of economics

 - Markets and the importance of other modes of organisation

 - Between extreme market forms: interaction and strategy

 - Competition and strategy

 - Beyond markets: property and contracts

 The course arms future managers with a clear understanding of the core principles of economics from a business or management perspective in contrast to the traditional public policy perspective.
 In order to be effective, management decisions have to be based on a sound knowledge of the underlying forces of transactions, interactions and potential strategies.
-Understanding this businessrelated economics is a proper foundation for optimal-decision making in business.
+Understanding this business-related economics is a proper foundation for optimal-decision making in business.
 The lecture with discussion will adopt an interactive approach by engaging students in a broad range of cases studies.

-- Mankiw, N.G./Taylor, M.P./Ashwin, A.: Business Economics, London 2013 (2nd ed.
-2016) - Mankiw, N.G./Taylor: Economics, 3rd, ed., London et al 2014 (or later - Mulhearn, C./Vane, H.R.: Economics for Business, 3rd ed., London/New York 2016.
+- Blair, R./Rush, M.: The Economics of Managerial Decision Making, London et al. 2019. - Mankiw, N.G./Taylor, M.P./Ashwin, A.: Business Economics, 3rd ed., London et al. 2018 - Mankiw, N.G./Taylor: Economics, 4th, ed., London et al. 2017 (or later editions) - Mulhearn, C./Vane, H.R.: Economics for Business, 3rd ed., London/New York 2016.